 What are polarized lenses?
 Polarized lenses are specially designed to filter out certain types of glare that tend to radiate upward from horizontal surfaces when sunlight bounces off of these surfaces.
 They are recommended for tasks such as boating, fishing, skiing, golfing, jogging, and driving.
 Most polarized lenses will bear a label identifying them as such.

 What colour tint is the best choice?
 Personal preference often guides tint selection.
 Trying on sunglasses and experiencing the vision differences can you help you decide.
-Different tints enhance your colour perception differently and our staff can recommend the right tint for lifestyle and your extra curricular activites.
-Sunglass lenses are available specifically for golf, biking or running.
+Different tints enhance your colour perception differently.
+Our staff can recommend the right tint for you lifestyle and activities.
+There are sunglass lenses designed specifically for golf, biking or running, and many other sports.

 What types of glasses can I choose from?
-We are able to provide you with a wide range of sunglass options.
+We are able to provide you with a wide range of sunglass options in prescription and non-prescription.
 If you normally wear glasses to correct your eyesight, you may be happy with a non-prescription pair of clip-ons or wraparound glasses that simply fit over your lenses.
 If you'd rather not wear that much equipment on your head all at once, you can order a pair of prescription "shades," or you can order photochromatic lenses that darken when exposed to bright light.